UHMC/arcore-android-sdk/README.md

 Please note, we do not accept pull requests.

-# UHMC Augmented Reality Demo using AR CORE
+# University of Hawaii Maui College AR Demo
 #### Introduction
-This project is an extension of Google's AR Core demo app with additional features requested by students enrolled in the ABIT program under Debasis Bhattacharya.
+This project is an extension of Google's AR Core demo app with additional features requested by students enrolled in the ABIT program under Debasis Bhattacharya at UHMC.
 This project will serve as a way for these students to market their business ideas using emerging augmented reality technology.
 #### System Requirements
 * Google Pixel, Pixel XL, Pixel 2, Pixel 2 XL
 * Samsung Galaxy S8 (SM-G950U, SM-G950N, SM-G950F, SM-G950FD, SM-G950W, SM-G950U1)